mit-cml/iot-website-source/docs/src/app/pages/Arduino101Accelerometer.md

 ## Events

 + <a name="AccelerometerDataReceived"></a>`AccelerometerDataReceived` – The <code>AccelerometerDataReceived</code> event is run whenever accelerometer samples are
- received from the micro:bit.
+ received from the Arduino 101.
 This is usually a result of performing a
  <a href="#ReadAccelerometerData">read</a> or
  <a href="#RequestAccelerometerDataUpdates">request</a> operation.
  The X, Y, and Z values are in multiples of 1 Earth gravity (G=-9.8 m/s<sup>2</sup>).